-- Be sure that the character is tailored to meet health and safety needs.
+- 1. Be sure that the character is tailored to meet health and safety needs.
 Your character should be well ventilated, so heat can escape.
 The costume should be designed so that it is easy to remove the head, hands, and feet.
-Removing these items will allow for proper aeration and cooling breaks. - Take breaks approximately every 15-20 minutes.
+Removing these items will allow for proper aeration and cooling breaks. - 2.
+Take breaks approximately every 15-20 minutes.
 Prior to each game you should set-up a private room (or area out of view by anyone) to which you can retreat and take breaks.
 Make sure to have plenty of fluids available.
 Ideally, drink water before, during and after your appearances. - 3.
 Always have a trailer (a person responsible to stay near you) to help with crowd control.
 When you are in a familiar area you may be able to maneuver quite well.
 However, many mascots have poor vision.
 A trailer not only helps you to maneuver more safely, but also can keep crowds from getting out of control (especially in open festivals, malls, and parade situations). - 4.
 Be prepared if you begin to feel extremely overheated.
 Have a plan, including an emergency signal with your coach, squad, and trainer.
-Do not get out of character immediately after an appearance (especially if in air conditioning) or you may cool down - too quickly.
+Do not get out of character immediately after an appearance (especially if in air conditioning) or you may cool down - 5. too quickly.
 Walk around in costume and gain control of your breathing, then remove the head, hands, and feet.
 Sip fluids, recline, and if necessary place ice packs on the back of your neck and hands.
-Note: Prevent heat exhaustion and related symptoms by building tolerance, stretching properly, drinking fluids, and following a proper diet. - 5.
+Note: Prevent heat exhaustion and related symptoms by building tolerance, stretching properly, drinking fluids, and following a proper diet. - 6.
 Dress-up before you dress-out.
 During an appearance, your body heat can rise in excess of 100 degrees (especially during fall football games).
 To prepare your body for this increase in temperature, you should wear sweats or warm clothing prior to each appearance.
-Eventually, your body temperature will automatically rise before each appearance and you may experience a chill. - 6.
-Be aware of your limits when performing.
-Be aware of the limitations that the character places on you.
-Pay attention to obstacles and people around you to prevent injury.
-When walking into a new area, scan the layout and try to memorize the location of obstacles.
-Also, count stairs as you go; chances are you will use those stairs again. - 7.
-Protect your character and protect your image.
-Use common sense not to become too reckless while in character.
-This could result in putting yourself and your audience in danger.
-Never let an untrained person perform for you.
-Protect your image through regular maintenance of your character.
-Always make sure it is clean and in good condition.
-Avoid doing stunts that may cause damage.
-Your school, in many cases, has invested a great deal of money in your mascot costume.
+Eventually, your body temperature will automatically rise before each appearance and you may experience a chill.